 The film Skin by Simon Foxton and Nick Griffiths featured a series of filmed portraits, where the models stood as still as possible but could nevertheless be captured blinking, looking away and scratching their face.
 Foxton works predominantly with stills’ photographers and in this situation the photographer would generally be given primary credit.
 What is also interesting about the Skin project is that Foxton and the stylist Nick Griffiths are given equal listing as the authors of the work, credited for ‘concept and styling’.
 The cameraman is listed below both the stylists and the producer.
 The credits are presented in a way that film credits would typically be presented.
 In this context, has the stylist quite literally adopted the role of director, the key role in the creative process, with other technical roles, such as that of the cameraman, listed below him?

 The Sittings: Thirty Men performance, staged as part of the Showstudio: Fashion Revolution exhibition in 2009 at Somerset House asked further questions.
-A chair was placed on a set and on each day of the 30-day event, Foxton dressed a different model, as ‘living magazine pages’ (Bartlett 2013: 105).
+A chair was placed on a set and on each day of the 30-day event, Foxton dressed a different model, as ‘living magazine pages’ (Yusuf 2013: 105).
 Interestingly, the sessions were recorded via a fixed webcam, thus negating the need for either a photographer or film director.
 Although one could question the commercial application of such a process, the project served to specifically highlight the contribution of the stylist to the image-making process, without the interference of collaborative roles.

 Sellors discusses the film industry prior to the elevation of director to auteur or primary role in filmmaking.
 He harks back to a time, at the turn of the twentieth century, when the camera operator and the ‘person in charge of rehearsing the actors’ managed the production (2012: 8).
 As new fields emerge in fashion communication, as new media are explored and new platforms are presenting creative output in increasingly innovative ways, the stylist, and other evolving directorial roles, will continue to challenge the photographer as auteur in the image-making process.